VkumarStack/CS_131_Notes/Lectures/Data_Palooza.md

           #include "nerd.h"
           std::vector<std::shared_ptr<Nerd>> all_my_nerds;
           void keep_track_of_nerd(std::shared_ptr<Nerd> n) {
-            // Pushing back the pointer itself now adds another reference, so the total count here is 3 all_my_nerds.push_back(n);
+            // Pushing back the pointer itself now adds another
+            // reference, so the total count here is 3 all_my_nerds.push_back(n);
+          }
-          } // When this ends, the parameter n goes out of scope the count decrements to be 2
+          // When this ends, the parameter n goes out of
+          // scope and the count decrements to be 2

           int main() {
             // The object has one reference count std::shared_ptr<Nerd> p = std::make_shared<Nerd>("Carey", 100);
-            // Calling the method makes a copy of the pointer, so there is another shared pointer and now the reference count increases by one (to a total of 2) keep_track_of_nerd(p);
+            // Calling the method makes a copy of the pointer, so there is
+            // another shared pointer and now the reference count increases
+            // by one (to a total of 2)
+            keep_track_of_nerd(p);
           } // P goes out of scope, so reference count decrements to 1

-          // Globals go out of scope, so reference count decrements to 0 and so the memory is freed
+          // Globals go out of scope, so reference count decrements
+          // to 0 and so the memory is freed
 ### Destructors, Finalizers, and Disposal Methods
 - Objects may hold non-memory resources (dynamic objects, temporary files, etc.) which need to be released when their lifetime ends
 - **Destructor** methods are automatically called when an object's lifetime ends, and it is *guaranteed* that a destructor will run *immediately* at this time